Family, Friend and Neighbor (FFN) Appreciation Week

 Family, Friend and Neighbor (FFN) care is a broad term encompassing home-based child care provided by caregivers who typically have a previous relationship with the children for whom they care.
 They are the grandmothers, nanas, aunties, abuelitas, family, friends and neighbors who care for children.
 Family, friend and neighbor care makes up the majority of home-based child care in the U.S. with one in four children in the U.S. under the age of 5 being cared for by a grandparent some or all of the time their parent is at work.

-THURSDAY, SEPT.
-11: All Grown Up With FFN Care
+MONDAY, SEPT.
+14: All Grown Up with FFN Care

 Digital Toolkit